-Following a major consultation and significant redrafting of the rules, from 17 November 2018, the amended FMCC is in effect.
+Following a major consultation and significant redrafting of the rules, the amended FMCC is now in effect.

 Click here to download our Fund Manager Code of Conduct Cheat Sheet to see the new and updated elements at a glance.
 Or read on for an overview of the amendments.